mitchlabeetch/Intuitive_Music/native/intuitives_daw/linux/ARM.md

 #install
 sudo PREFIX=/usr/local make install
-# or, Stargate is fully relocatable, you can do a root-less install
+# or, Intuitives is fully relocatable, you can do a root-less install
 # to any folder you'd like, and you can even move the folder later.
 PREFIX=$(your prefix) DESTDIR=$(where you want to install it) make install
 ```